shivah12/Bookstory/README.md

-# Bookstore
+# Bookstory

-> Bookstore is an app that allows you to display a list of added books, add new book and remove a book.
+> Bookstory is an app that allows you to display a list of added books, add new book and remove a book.
 It is built using React, Redux, and Styled Components
 >

 <br/>